 Vultures use sounds like this as warnings or threats to predators or rivals that approach too close to their nests or territories.
 They will also use their sounds to dictate pecking order when feeding on a carcass.

 Using Visual Communication

-A bird’s feathers are not simply tools for flight, they are also an important part of how they communicate.
+Feathers are not simply tools for flight, they are also an important part of how birds communicate.